flaf/miscellaneous/puppet/modules/ceph/README.md

 ## Creation of Cephfs (if needed)

-First, creation of the mds daemon with `ceph-mds-add`.
+First, creation of the mds daemons with `ceph-mds-add`.
 For the ID, you should use the short hostname of the current
 host: